Sathvik1007/sentimental_classifier/README.md

   <a href="[https://github.com/mfts/papermark/blob/main/LICENSE](https://github.com/Sathvik1007/sentimental_classifier/blob/main/LICENSE)"><img alt="License" src="https://img.shields.io/badge/license-MIT-purple"></a>
 </div>

 This repository contains Python code for performing sentiment analysis on text data using different models, such as Naive Bayes, Support Vector Machines (SVM), and Word2Vec embeddings trained on 700 positive and 700 negative review data from source <a href = https://www.cs.cornell.edu/people/pabo/-movie-review-data/>DATA </a> or it is available <a href = https://github.com/Sathvik1007/sentimental_classifier/blob/main/review_polarity.tar.gz>here</a>.
-The analysis includes different representations of the text data, including word frequency, word occurrence, TF-IDF (Term Frequency-Inverse Document Frequency), and Word2Vec embeddings.
+The analysis includes different representations of the text data, including word frequency, word occurrence, TF-IDF (Term Frequency-Inverse Document Frequency), and Word2Vec embeddings.<br />
+**DONT FORGOT TO LEAVE A STAR** <br />

 ## Introduction
 Sentiment analysis is a natural language processing task that involves determining the sentiment polarity of a given text, classifying it as positive or negative.
 This repository provides code to perform sentiment analysis using various models and text representations.